 The more we feel in control (the feeling alone can already be enough), the more relaxed we become.
 When we humans are faced with unpredictable situations, stress automatically occurs and coping mechanisms arise.
 Of course individual preferences will remain, but most people have a need for routines, predictability, resulting in a sense of control over their own experiences.

 Exactly the same can be said for dogs.
 It is a common myth that dogs would want to gain control over others (this is something that many humans may want, but that’s another story..).
 Dogs really just want control over their OWN experiences.
-Unpredictability and a lack of control can cause dogs stress and negative feelings such as fear and frustration, often resulting in behavior that causes problems for their human guardians.
+Unpredictability and a lack of control can cause dogs stress and negative feelings such as fear and frustration, often resulting in behaviour that causes problems for their human guardians.

 A healthy and emotionally stable dog can be very tolerant and resilient.
 They will quickly recover from stressful situations, especially if these are short and when there is plenty of room to recover.
 However, if a dog has no sense of control over its own experiences whatsoever and it is constantly challenged, pressure can rise and recovery can become more and more slow and difficult.
 If this goes on for a long period of time, this can eventually result in chronic stress, threatening a dog’s emotional and biological welfare.

-Many ‘problem’ behaviors are strongly influenced by stress and a lack of sense of control (i.e. imagine being on a short lead all the time, this can sometimes play a part).
+Many ‘problem’ behaviours are strongly influenced by stress and a lack of sense of control (i.e. imagine being on a short lead all the time, this can sometimes play a part).
 This is why a lot of dog professionals are preaching to give the dog more control.
 Now, this may cause some people to panic.
 “Offering a dog control??
 Can my dog handle this?
 What about safety?”.

 Don’t worry, you can offer a dog more control AND assure safety and guidance.
 It is not about letting the dog sort out everything by itself and just letting go of everything and just wait and see what happens.
 You do not have to cut loose all forms of control, this could even be detrimental and dangerous.
 Responsible and active guidance is always needed in order for dogs to survive safely in our busy human world.